STL-1A: History

-In 2019, after several phases of testing, the People's Army of Vietnam started to equip soldiers with the STL-1A.

-As of recent, it is unknown whether or not the rifle continues to be manufactured.
-Due to the more recent creation of the STV Rifles and their adoption as the new standard issued service rifle, it is likely the Z111 Factory has prioritized production of those over the development of the STL-1A.

 Design

+As the STL-1A is based on the older AKM rifles, the Z-111 Factory would convert AKMs and its variants into the new STL-1A rifles.
+It also has the ability to produce these new rifles from scratch.

-Although the rifle itself is a copy of the AKM that highly resembles a Vietnamese version of an AK-103, it's upgraded in many areas such as new polymer handguards, folding stock, a new ergonomic pistol grip and muzzle brake based on the AK-74 with side-mounted rails to attach scopes.
+Although the rifle itself is an upgrade of the AKM that highly resembles a Vietnamese AK-103, it's upgraded in many areas such as new polymer handguards, folding stock, a new ergonomic pistol grip and muzzle brake based on the AK-74 with side-mounted rails to attach scopes.

 A suppressor and an M203 underbarrel grenade launcher can be attached to the STL-1A.